Classification: Teatro Principal de Zaragoza

 In a recent retrospective interview (linked above), its conductor/arranger, Jesús Aparicio, recalled being sought out by the production company (Asociación Deliciosa Joven, led by Laura Coccián) to reinvent the score for a modern audience, for a charity benefit event on a small budget (specifically, he was told, “I have 50,000 pesetas, and with that, you have to do everything”).

 On that small budget, throwing in some of his own money as well, Aparicio rapidly assembled a team and an ad-hoc recording studio in Olvés and got to work.
-Since, as was mentioned previously, they had no scores, he got hold of a vinyl of the Camilo Sesto version and began developing the new arrangements by ear.
-Test recordings were quickly assembled and sent to the producers for audition purposes, and the recording and production gradually developed over the course of a year.
+Since, as was mentioned previously, they had no scores, he got hold of an LP of the Camilo Sesto version and began developing the new arrangements by ear.
+Test recordings were quickly assembled and sent to the producers for audition purposes, and the recording and production gradually developed over a year.

 Looking back, with more resources and more experience in music and recording, Aparicio feels he’d surely achieve better results were he to attempt it again today, but he remains proud of their work.
 Listening to the recording, it’s hard not to agree that these performers achieved the best they could offer, given the hand they were dealt.